Looking forward to seeing you at Embarcadero Plaza on Saturday July 18 to Celebrate the 7th annual Bastille Day SF Festival!

 Check out the delicious offerings of our food vendors, and all the unique products and services of our exhibitors.
 And don't miss the Citroën Vintage Cars showing all day and Petanque clubs will demonstrate how to play the game and offer free lessons to Festival Patrons throughout the day until 4pm at the Bocce Ball Courts

-Ron Borelli is a pianist and accordionist that performs throughout the San Francisco Bay Area as a soloist, with his combo or with his orchestra.
+Ron Borelli is an accordionist and pianist that performs throughout the San Francisco Bay Area as a soloist, with his combo or with his orchestra.
 From corporate events to weddings to intimate affairs, Ron selects and provides music for the appropriate mood and includes each client’s favorite pieces.
 His fabulous repertoire includes American standards, jazz standards, European continental, opera, classical, motown and classic rock and roll

 Duo Gadjo's music is inspired by the sounds of the 20's and 30's, when jazz was the thing and Paris was the place to be.
 Their style is generally called 'French Cafe' or 'Gypsy Jazz' as pioneered by the French Gypsy guitarist Django Reinhardt.
 Their version of La Vie En Rose from their album Meet Me in Paris has received over 10 million streams on Pandora and Spotify.